-Below are frequently asked questions related to the Interim Sexual Harassment Policy and Procedures for All Faculty, Students, Employees, and Third-Parties.
-If information on this page conflicts with the policy and process as outlined in the Interim Sexual Harassment Policy the interim policy controls.
+Below are frequently asked questions related to the Sexual Harassment Policy and Procedures for All Faculty, Students, Employees, and Third-Parties.

 Complainant means an individual who is alleged to be the victim of conduct that could constitute sexual harassment or retaliation for engaging in a protected activity.

 Respondent means an individual who has been reported to be the perpetrator of conduct that could constitute sexual harassment or retaliation for engaging in a protected activity.

 Complaint (formal) means a document submitted or signed by a Complainant or signed by the Title IX Coordinator alleging sexual harassment or retaliation for engaging in a protected activity against a Respondent and requesting that the recipient investigate the allegation.

 Consent is knowing, voluntary, and clear permission by word or action to engage in sexual activity. it is the responsibility of each party to determine that the other has consented before engaging in the activity.
 Consent CANNOT be given if a person’s ability to resist or consent is incapacitated because of a mental illness or physical condition or if there is a significant age or perceived power differential.

 Incapacitation is a state in which someone cannot make rational, reasonable decisions because the person lacks the capacity to give knowing consent (e.g., to understand the “who, what, when, where, why or how” of their sexual interaction).
 Incapacitation is determined through consideration of all relevant indicators of an individual’s state and is not synonymous with intoxication, impairment, blackout, and/or being drunk.
 This policy also covers a person who incapacity results from a temporary or permanent physical or mental health condition, involuntary physical restraint, and/or the consumption of incapacitating drugs.